Three Things to Know about Fitness Adaptations

-And that leads us to fitness adaptation, and by this I mean the physiological, anatomical, and neurological changes in your body as you exercise and improve nutrition.
+And that leads us to fitness adaptation, and by this I mean the metabolic, muscular, and neurological changes in your body as you exercise and improve nutrition.

-And that’s why it’s so important for anyone who wants to gain strength to hit the gym three times a week, especially in the beginning.
+For instance, it’s important for anyone who wants to gain strength to hit the gym three times a week, especially in the beginning.

 What happens in your body, to put it simply, is that when you strength train once a week, sometimes two, your muscles think it’s a temporary thing.